Email Deliverability: How to Avoid Having Yours Tagged as Spam

 • Use an inbox monitoring tool to see how your campaign performs.

-• Run messages through a Spam Assassin tool to check content and other factors in your email that may suggest spam to ISPs.
+• Run messages through a Spam Assassin tool to check your email’s content and other factors that may suggest spam to ISPs.

 • Test all links in messages before sending.
 A link that’s not working leaves a bad impression and could prompt your subscriber to unsubscribe or mark your message as spam.